papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     For Nix users, the Zombienet repository provides a [`flake.nix`](https://github.com/paritytech/zombienet/blob/main/flake.nix){target=_blank} file that can be used to install Zombienet.
 This means that users can easily incorporate Zombienet into their Nix-based projects.

-    To install Zombienet utilizing Nix, users can run the following command, triggering the fetching of the flake and subsequently installing the Zombienet package.
+    To install Zombienet utilizing Nix, users can run the following command, triggering the fetching of the flake and subsequently installing the Zombienet package:

     ```bash
     nix run github:paritytech/zombienet/<INSERT_ZOMBIENET_VERSION> -- \